JuliaLang/julia/doc/stdlib/strings.rst

    ..
 Docstring generated from Julia source

-   Remove the last character from a string
+   Remove the last character from a string.

 .. function:: chomp(string)

    ..
 Docstring generated from Julia source

-   Remove a trailing newline from a string
+   Remove a trailing newline from a string.

 .. function:: ind2chr(string, i)

    ..
 Docstring generated from Julia source

-   Convert a byte index to a character index
+   Convert a byte index to a character index.

 .. function:: chr2ind(string, i)

    ..
 Docstring generated from Julia source

-   Convert a character index to a byte index
+   Convert a character index to a byte index.

-.. function:: isvalid(str, i)

-   ..
-Docstring generated from Julia source

-   Tells whether index ``i`` is valid for the given string

 .. function:: nextind(str, i)